-Background: The primary focus on women, the GRACC program in Baringo County, Kenya, focused on:
+The primary focus on women, the GRACC program in Baringo County, Kenya, focused on:

-CC/DRR knowledge for action planning in pastoral communities
+CC/DRR knowledge for action planning in pastoral communities.

-Leadership and participation of community members in decision making
+Leadership and participation of community members in decision making.

 Support women and civil societies to advocate for increased CC/DRR resource allocations in their communities.

 Women expressed the strong desire for information and opportunities to represent villages and advocate for their needs.
 Their engagement is not only for the betterment of their lives and families but for their community’s well-being.
-Their is support for program expansion and interest in embedding the HRBA/CC/DRR curriculum in schools.
+There is support for program expansion and interest in embedding the HRBA/CC/DRR curriculum in schools.

-Background: The focus of the country program in Vanuatu was on building women’s leadership.
+The focus of the country program in Vanuatu was on building women’s leadership.
 ActionAid’s work in Vanuatu is women-led and aligned to ActionAid’s humanitarian approaches to climate change and strengthening of women’s leadership in emergencies.

-The evaluation objectives were to:
+The evaluation objectives were:

-To review the effectiveness, efficiency, relevance, sustainability and impact of the project by reviewing the project outcomes achieved as a result of project outputs and project approach.
+To review the effectiveness, efficiency, relevance, sustainability, and impact of the project by reviewing the project outcomes achieved as a result of project outputs and project approach.

-To assess the project achievements, strengths, weaknesses and implementation constraints with a view to identifying any lessons and good practice that can be incorporated into future ActionAid programming and shared in the sector.
+To assess the project achievements, strengths, weaknesses, and implementation constraints with a view to identifying any lessons and good practice that can be incorporated into future ActionAid programming and shared in the sector.

 The evaluation found that the GRACC project in Vanuatu increased women’s capacity and knowledge to prepare for and respond to gender related risks of climate change and related crises.
-The project built women’s leadership capacity to lead collective action, influence and engage in national and international policy, planning and decision making on climate change and related crises and established a gender responsive framework on gender, climate and security.
+The project developed women’s leadership capacity to lead collective action, influence and engage in national and international policy, planning and decision making on climate change and related crises and established a gender responsive framework on gender, climate and security.